aLIcia118/eng404/README.md

 2.activate the virtual environment, run 'source .venv/bin/activate'.

-To run the project’s test suite, run `make all_tests`.
+To run the full project test suite, run `make all_tests`.
+To run tests for the current module during development, run `make tests`.
+They are running tests in all directories.

 To start the application locally to test it on your own machine, run `./local.sh`.